vite-pwa/docs/guide/cookbook.md

 # Vite, Rollup, PWA and Workbox cookbook

-In this page we're going to explain how `vite-plugin-pwa` build the service worker.
+In this page we're going to explain how `vite-plugin-pwa` builds the service worker.

 You can <a href="https://excalidraw.com/#json=TwI1I_rRXYcGFINLH-Yrw,JRavRIdQuT-uvqjTi6S3Qg">open Excalidraw source diagram</a> for the SVG images.